-In another tale of fuckery that was obviously never taught to you in your British history lessons at school, let's take you right back to the 1960's when the UK set their sights on Chagos Island and the natives living there.
+In another tale of foolishness that was obviously never taught to you in your British history lessons at school, let's take you right back to the 1960's when the UK set their sights on Chagos Island and the natives living there.

 It all started in the 60's when Harold Wilson struck a deal with the US government to hand over the main island of Diego Garcia.
 However, the Americans demanded that the surrounded islands must first be "swept" and "sanitised" if they were going to lease the island.